How to report...

 - Vandalism reports

 Reports can also be made at any of the patrol substations.
-Each one is open from 7AM to 7PM, seven days a week and the contact info for each one is listed below:
+Each one is open from 8AM to 5PM, Monday-Friday and the contact info for each one is listed below:

 Patrol East Bureau